treywehr1/MechaCar_Statistical_Analysis/README.md

  - The slope of this linear model is not considered to be 0.
 This is indicated due to the variable's coefficients not equalling zero.

- - Since the model's r-sqaured value is calculated at .7149, it is safe to assume that the model will perform well.
+ - Since the model's r-sqaured value is calculated at .7149, it is safe to assume that the model will perform well at indicating future correlation between the listed variables and MPG.

  ![Imgur](https://imgur.com/KiAEmV3.png)